By chanting a mantra one gathers power; there is no doubt about this.

 Once your words begin to come true, your confidence will grow and you will feel ever more powerful.
 The more your words come true, the more you will feel yourself to be full of some divine power, some siddhi—the power to do miracles.
 This confidence will strengthen your mantra, and the mantra will increase your confidence; slowly you will come to experience many powers.
 Yoga has named these experiences of power as siddhis.

 These siddhis are the greatest obstacle on the way to realisation.
 Patanjali has mentioned them in the Yoga Sutras, so that one can keep clear of them.
-Never move in that direction; if you have, then come back—the sooner the better, because all the time spent in their company is time wasted, and every time you travel further in that direction, the coming back becomes more and more difficult.
+Never move in that direction; if you have, then come back—the sooner the better, because all the time spent in their company is time wasted, and every time you travel further in that direction, your return becomes more and more difficult.

 My own point is that the world means the search for power, the search for siddhis; godliness means the search for peace, the search for emptiness—and, in this search you slowly disappear and dissolve.
 But, in pursuit of siddhis you will still be there in the end, and there will be no trace of godliness.
 In pursuit of peace, in the end, you will not remain; only godliness will remain.
 It is out of necessity that one of the two has to disappear, the two cannot exist simultaneously.